arp242/zcache/README.md

 zcache is an in-memory key:value store/cache with time-based evictions.

 It is suitable for applications running on a single machine.
-Its major advantage is that it's essentially a thread-safe map with expiration times.
+It's essentially a thread-safe map with expiration times.
 Any object can be stored, for a given duration or forever, and the cache can be safely used by multiple goroutines.

 Although zcache isn't meant to be used as a persistent datastore, the contents can be saved to and loaded from a file (using `c.Items()` to retrieve the items map to serialize, and `NewFrom()` to create a cache from a deserialized one) to recover from downtime quickly.

-The canonical import path is `zgo.at/zcache/v2`, or `zgo.zcache` for the v1.
+The canonical import path is `zgo.at/zcache/v2`, or `zgo.at/zcache` for the v1.
 Reference docs are at https://godocs.io/zgo.at/zcache/v2 and https://godocs.io/zgo.at/zcache